AsifShinzo/amazon-clone/README.md

-Nothing much too see here.
+Nothing much to see here.
 Just a simple Amazon clone, for practice.